tsuACM/truman_acm_website/_pages/events.markdown

 **February 26th**: Game Jam Judging

-Game Jam entries will be demoed and judged, and prizes will be awarded!
+Game jam entries will be demoed and judged, and prizes will be awarded!